reachchrisyoung/CTI-Reporting-Notes-1/README.md

 + the justification
 + the details

-Bottom Line:
+### Bottom Line:

+The CTI Practitioner -- and their audience -- ought to be able to garner (from CTI work product) a/an...

-Understand the conflict
++ Understanding of the conflict
-Highlight the conflict
++ Highlighted conflict
-Articulate it in a very clear manner
++ Articulated, very clear conflict

+### Suitability

 Circumstances for which this same reasoning is suitable for: